 Severe obesity in children under 4: What you need to know

 “Obesity is a major problem in our country.
-Nearly 20 percent of children and teens in the U.S. are considered obese,” says Dr. Jeremy Daigle, the medical director of the Healthy Active Living Program for Advocate Children’s Hospital and the Chicagoland Children’s Health Alliance.
+Nearly 20% of children and teens in the U.S. are considered obese,” says Dr. Jeremy Daigle, the medical director of the Healthy Active Living Program for Advocate Children’s Hospital and the Chicagoland Children’s Health Alliance.
 “Children with severe obesity are at an even greater risk of developing many dangerous health problems, including heart disease and diabetes.”

 Dr. Daigle echoes those sentiments.
 “We are tirelessly battling our country’s obesity epidemic.
 Through our Healthy Active Living Program, we strive to fight childhood obesity by partnering with families to create healthy habits for life as well as educate the community through school-based programs, community partnerships and policy change.
-The program serves children between 2-18 years of age and their families by providing a personalized focus on needs to live a happier, healthier life.”
+The program serves children between 2 to 18 years of age and their families by providing a personalized focus on needs to live a happier, healthier life.”

 If you are concerned about your child’s weight, speak with their pediatrician.
 Find one in Illinois or Wisconsin